ZipCPU/wb2axip/rtl/README.md

 - [AXIVFIFO](axivfifo.v).
 A virtual FIFO, using an external AXI device for memory backing--perhaps even an SDRAM.
 It doesn't really matter--it just needs to be AXI.
-- [AXIVDMA](axivdma.v).
-Reads from memory to generate an AXI stream video source.
+- [AXIVDISPLAY](axivdisplay.v).
+Reads a frame buffer from memory to generate a continuous AXI-stream video source output.
+- AXIVCAMERA.
+(Coming soon) Accepts an AXI-stream pixel source and writes the pixels to memory.

 - [Synchronous FIFO](sfifo.v)
 - [Synchronous FIFO with threshold](sfifothresh.v)